UMich-BipedLab/extrinsic_lidar_camera_calibration/README.md

 Please downlaod bagfiles from [here](https://drive.google.com/drive/folders/1qawEuUBsC2gQJsHejLEuga2nhERKWRa5?usp=sharing) and put them into bagfiles folder.

+## Running
+ALL the code are still on the dev branch.
+Everything will be cleaned up, well-documented merge to master branch by 10/1/2019.
+To run the testing code, please checkout to the dev branch and the put the dataset in the two folders mentioned above and then go to the main.m and then hit run!
+(if you happen to change the name of the folder, please change the [path](https://github.com/UMich-BipedLab/extrinsic_lidar_camera_calibration/blob/320a56c0e751453f1c09fef8146775788c27f5fe/main.m#L61) in the main.m as well)

 ## Parameters (coming strong in a week)
 TODO

 ## Examples (coming strong in a week)
 TODO

 # Qualitative results
 For the method GL_1-R trained on S_1, the LiDAR point cloud has been projected into the image plane for the other data sets and marked in green.
 The red circles highlight various poles, door edges, desk legs, monitors, and sidewalk curbs where the quality of the alignment can be best judged.
 The reader may find other areas of interest.
 Enlarge in your browser for best viewing.